7 Alternative Investments Financial Advisors Should Discuss With Clients

 Life settlements are purchased life insurance policies.
 Investors obtain the life insurance at a discount from its face value and then later collect the policy’s full death benefit when the insured passes away.
 It’s a fairly low risk investment, because the value of the policy is guaranteed — there’s no fluctuation based on market or economic conditions.
 The only real unknown for the investor is the timeline, though the investor can examine medical records to get an estimate of the policyholder’s estimated life expectancy.

-Investors can purchase life insurance directly by participating in a life settlement auction managed by a life settlement broker like Suncrest Benefits.
+Investors can purchase life insurance directly by participating in a life settlement auction managed by a life settlement broker like Harbor Life Brokerage.
 Going this route, the investor could review the policy details of each policy and handpick the most suitable investment opportunities.

 Life settlement funds are also an option for investors who don’t want to do their own research or prefer the diversified approach.
 A fund would hold a portfolio of policies, which can be less volatile than a single life settlement.
 The investor, however, has to trust the fund’s screening process matches his or her investment preferences.
 Also, life settlement funds do charge management fees which lower shareholder returns.